john-on-git/openglasteroids/OpenGLSpaceGame/Docs/spacegame_notes.md

 		- Composition w/ WorldObject?
 		- Just used in main
 	- imperative in main.cpp
+- 19.9.24
+	- Bugs.
+		- Ship's color is properly set when stunned, aliens' isn't.
+			- It's caused by state (colormask on model) not being reset properly between games.
+Moving colormask responsiblity to worldobjects will fix this.
+		- Cube textures are mis-aligned.
+UV map error?

 - Delta cleanup
 	- DeltaAttachable class, go through tree.
 When an provider/ referencing the target is located,